 Sometimes you need a whole team of professionals for your long-term projects and want to hire a team for that.
 Then Team pricing model is used and for implementing this model you need an individual to be good enough at administration and managing the project or you can hire a manager or team lead as well and pay for that.

-The model itself gives authority to the client for selecting the team, increasing or decreasing the members, and dividing the workload among the team members (if you choose to manage your project yourself, otherwise you can hire a project manager as well).
+The model itself gives authority to the client to select the team, increase or decrease the members, and divide the workload among the team members (if you choose to manage your project yourself, you can hire a project manager as well).
 It is somehow similar to building your own team in an office.
 However, the only difference is that everyone is working remotely for you while making you able to benefit from their services.

 The team pricing model involves monthly payments approved and finalized by the client.